MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 ### Conditional formatting

-Word does not have a programming model such as RDL and hence it is not possible to do conditional formatting directly in the Word layout itself.
+Word doesn't have a programming model such as RDL and hence it isn't possible to do conditional formatting directly in the Word layout itself.

 But there are ways to work around this limitation by calculating the conditions in AL and add them to the dataset.
-In the Word layout, you then utilize the fact that Word will not render XML elements without a value.
+In the Word layout, you then utilize the fact that Word don't render XML elements without a value.

 Below, you can learn more about different ways to do conditional formatting.